tembo-io/website/docusaurus/docs/tembo-stacks/tembo-operator-install.md

 tembo-operator bundles the CRDs along with the other templates in the Helm chart.
-This means that Helm manages these resources so they are upgraded with your tembo-operator release when you use `controller.crds.enable: true` in your values file or CLI command.
+This means that Helm manages these resources so they are upgraded with your tembo-operator release when you use `controller.crds.create: true` in your values file or CLI command.
 We also set a helm annotation of `helm.sh/resource-policy: keep` which will not delete the CRD from the cluster when you delete the helm deployment.